nimmmesh/nimmmesh/README.md

 # Hi there, I'm Nimesh Sharma! 👋

-🚀 **Full-Stack Developer | MEAN & MERN | Data Science Enthusiast**
+🚀 **Full-Stack Developer | MEAN & MERN with Next.js | Data Science Enthusiast**

-I'm a passionate Full-Stack Developer with a strong background in building scalable web applications and optimizing performance.
-With expertise in the **MEAN (MongoDB, Express.js, Angular, Node.js) and MERN (MongoDB, Express.js, React, Node.js) stacks**, I love crafting efficient and innovative solutions.
+I am a passionate Full-Stack Developer with a strong background in building scalable web applications and optimizing performance.
+With expertise in the **MEAN and MERN with Next.js stacks**, I love crafting efficient and innovative solutions.

 ---